 - Improvements to translations and localization for the Legal Hold, File Search, Security, and Reporting web apps.

-- To optimize communication between your master server and Code42, introduces an alert for on-premises master servers that cannot contact the Code42 licensing server.
+- To optimize communication between your authority server and Code42, introduces an alert for on-premises authority servers that cannot contact the Code42 licensing server.

 - Corrects a rare issue which could cause administration console performance problems and prevent some users from being able to sign in after upgrading to Code42 server version 5.3.0.

 - Improvements to server-to-client sync processes related to archive maintenance.